AmoyDreamer/smart-slider/README.md

 # smart-slider
-The library of slider based on touch events.
+A library of slider based on touch events.

 ## Usage
 ### 1.Import CDN library